Bishop Myriel: Bishop Myriel in the musical

 In the stage musical of the same name, which is based on the novel, the role is called "Bishop of Digne" and the character is not otherwise identified.
 All of Myriel's history is omitted, and he is not mentioned by name after his encounter with Valjean, though his act of kindness toward Valjean guides the character throughout the show.
-He appears in the shows prologue and after Valjean is caught with his possessions having taken him in from the street he sees the opportunity to impart his values unto the protagonist.
+He appears in the show's prologue and after Valjean is caught with his possessions having taken him in from the street he sees the opportunity to impart his values unto the protagonist.
 He explains to Valjean that his act of mercy was for a greater cause, instructs Valjean to use the silver "to become an honest man", and says that he has bought Valjean's soul for God.

 Although his role is highly condensed compared to that of the novel, the Bishop retains the same heroic character and has a major significance in the story, moving Valjean to mimic the Bishop's strong values of kindness and mercy.
 At the end of the 2012 film (and recent stage revivals of the musical), he and Fantine are shown in the embrace of God and welcome Valjean into life after death.
 As well, the 2012 film has Myriel played by Colm Wilkinson, who originated the stage role of Valjean in 1985.